Southern Galápagos Cruise

 English-speaking guide for all activities

-Get to know the highlights of Galápagos with this Naturalist cruise on board the beautiful Nemo III!
-On this Expedition Cruise, you will discover the incredible wildlife of the Galápagos Islands: On Española, the oldest and arguably the greenest of the Galápagos Islands, incredible hikes await.
-You will get to see many endemic species, including the Española Mocking Bird, the Española Lava Lizard, and, hopefully, the famous Waved Albatross.
-During our visit to Floreana, you will have the opportunity for some great dinghy rides, extensive snorkeling, and learning more about the fascinating human history of the Galápagos.
-On North Seymour, an incredible hike and snorkeling session awaits you.
-This island is the archipelago condensed into very little space, and you'll be able to see almost all the iconic Galápagos species in just a few hours.
-On San Cristóbal, you will be able to snorkel in crystal clear waters, relax with sea lions on pristine white sand beaches and learn more about the evolution of giant tortoises.
-During your time on Santa Cruz, you will have the chance to observe the famous Galápagos Giant Tortoises in the wild and learn more about the preservation and scientific study of these amazing animals.
+Discover the highlights of Galápagos on the beautiful Nemo III with this Naturalist cruise!
+This Expedition Cruise will introduce you to the incredible wildlife of the Galápagos Islands.
+On Española, the oldest and greenest of the islands, you can enjoy amazing hikes and see many endemic species, such as the Española Mocking Bird, the Española Lava Lizard, and hopefully the famous Waved Albatross.
+During your visit to Floreana, you can take exciting dinghy rides, go snorkeling, and learn about the fascinating human history of the Galápagos.
+On North Seymour, you can embark on an incredible hike and snorkeling session.
+This island is like a condensed version of the entire archipelago, allowing you to see most of the iconic Galápagos species in just a few hours.
+On San Cristóbal, you can snorkel in crystal clear waters, relax on pristine white sand beaches with sea lions, and learn about the evolution of giant tortoises.
+And on Santa Cruz, you can observe the famous Galápagos Giant Tortoises in their natural habitat and learn about their preservation and scientific study.

 Your ship: Nemo III